Squabble (video game): Gameplay

 Squabble combines Wordle, a word game created by Josh Wardle and acquired by The New York Times, and battle royale mechanics.
 There are two modes in Squabble: Blitz and Squabble Royale.
 Blitz, where 2 to 5 players compete, and Squabble Royale, with 6 to 99 players.
 Each player has a health bar decreasing every second.
 Players must consecutively solve Wordle puzzles by guessing a five-letter word within six tries.
 When they guess letters correctly, an opponent gets damaged, and the player's health is restored.
 Incorrect guesses can subtract the player's HP.
 If a player loses all of their HP, they are eliminated.
 The last player remaining wins the game.
 After a game, players may view others players' grids in replay mode.
 Unlike Wordle, Squabble features no limit on how many times the player can play per day.

 Release and reception

 Squabble was created by Ottomated.
 They announced the game on Twitter on February 2, 2022.
 Upon release, several journalists noted the game's frantic gameplay.
-CNET's Mark Serrels described the gameplay as possibly causing one to have a mental breakdown, though was generally positive and recommended it to players.
+CNET's Mark Serrels said "Squabble is crazy, and may cause you to have a mental breakdown, but I recommend playing it at least once".
 PC Gamers Christopher Livingston was more critical of the game, describing it as taking a "nice comfy no-pressure word-guessing game I play in bed" and turning into a "furious frenzy of typing the first word that pops into my head."
 Blaine Polhamus of Dot Esports wrote that the game was one of the best alternatives to Wordle.